ovhlabs/knowledge-base/en/_posts/2014-04-22-how-to-store-your-backup-with-duplicity-and-openstack-swift.markdown

 ## Get missing information

 To connect to your RunAbove object storage, you will need to have your login, password and tenant name.
-This information can be found in __expert mode__ manager below __current project__
+This information can be found in __Openstack Horizon__ manager below __current project__

 ![](https://lb1049.pcs.ovh.net/v1/AUTH_e17900908d244c4bb80525f0c0d3a227/public/access-to-your-object-storage-with-cyberduck.html/tenant_name.png)